Pelagic Help

 Account & Settings

 Access your account by tapping Account in the menu (visible when logged in).
-The account panel has three tabs: Account, Billing, and Transactions.
+The account panel has four tabs: Profile, Account, Billing, and Transactions.

 Account Tab

-Update your profile and login credentials — including your name, email address, and password.
-Changes take effect immediately.
+Update your login credentials — including your name, email address, and password.
 If you forget your password, use the login screen's "Forgot Password" link to reset it via email.

 Billing Tab